Which of the following correctly describes how to calculate the n... | Study Prep in Pearson+

 1

-Understand the definitions: The atomic number (Z) represents the number of protons in an atom, and the mass number (A) represents the total number of protons and neutrons in the atom's nucleus.
+Understand the definitions: The atomic number (Z) represents the number of protons in an atom, and the mass number (A) represents the total number of protons and neutrons combined.

-Recall that neutrons are the particles in the nucleus that have no charge, so the number of neutrons can be found by subtracting the number of protons from the total nucleons (protons + neutrons).
+Recall that the number of neutrons (n) can be found by subtracting the number of protons from the total nucleons, since neutrons and protons together make up the mass number.

 Watch next